 The moment when Oats makes a great light.
 Oats is on the edge of the Despair Event Horizon, feeling as though his prayers are wheeling away into the cold universe with no one to hear them — but then he listens to his own mind.
 (Much earlier in the book, he'd lamented church's new teachings that Om speaks to the believers from inside their own mind...)
 And thinking back to the events of Small Gods: however the Church might have grumbled about Mightily's choice to burn his holy book and save a life, Brutha wouldn't even have hesitated.

 The lengths to which Hodgesaargh, normally comic relief, went to make sure the baby phoenix would have everything it needed to recover and thrive.
 There's a man who loves his birds.

-A moment at the end when Granny Weatherwax stands in the phoenix`s fire and doesn`t flinch.
-She IS good after all, I`d even say Good.
+A moment at the end when Granny Weatherwax stands in the phoenix's fire and doesn't flinch.
+It knows and she knows: she's good.

 Death gets a small one when he plays fetch with the late Scraps, then snaps his fingers to facilitate Igor's resurrection of the Franken-dog.

 Admittedly, helping out was probably the only way he'd ever get his scythe back.
 Scraps is, after all, a very energetic dog.